Best Film for the Nikon FM10

-Lomography 800 - If you want an ISO 800 color 35mm film, there are only a small number of offerings.
-For 35mm film emulsions focused on consumers, Lomography 800 is the single available choice.
+Lomography 800 - If you want an ISO 800 color 35mm film, there aren’t many choices.
+For 35mm film stocks geared towards consumers, Lomography 800 is the single option.

-Kodak Portra is also available for purchase in ISO 800 and 160 emulsions.
-8x10 sheets, 4x5 sheets, and rolls of 120 are also easily found.
+Plus, ISO 160 and 800 versions of Kodak Portra.
+8x10 sheets, 4x5 sheets, and rolls of 120 film are also easily found.

 Black and White Film

 These film emulsions have reasonable costs and more than acceptable quality, making them very popular to be used in the Nikon FM10.